hut6/dev-resources/Hut6-osx-dev-setup.md

 See [github.com/hut6/vagrant-symfony](https://github.com/hut6/vagrant-symfony)
  for more information.
 Make sure Apache and MySQL are not running before starting or provisioning the vagrant environment.

-## Java

-Java is required by some apps still; PHP Storm, the Adobe suite, etc... ``$ java -version`` will trigger a popup that will ask if you want to install Java.

 ## Other apps to install